 How did I find and evaluate the best GRC platform?

-I started with G2 grid reports to create a shortlist of top-performing tools in 2025.
+I started with G2 grid reports of GRC platforms category and enterprise risk management category to create a shortlist of top-performing tools in 2025.
 Then, I turned to my InfoSec and compliance team to understand what features matter most to them in their day-to-day workflows.

 Once I had a clearer picture, I explored these tools myself, diving into their capabilities and identifying what stood out—both the good and the bad.
 To add another layer of insight, I used AI to summarize reviews from other users, which gave me a better understanding of how these tools perform in real-world scenarios.